mercadopago/devsite-docs/guides/extras/splitter-off-integration.en.md

 }
 ```

-## Full Splitter Reimbursement
+## Full Advanced Payment Reimbursement
-The Splliter can be full reimbursed or a single exit payment from the Splitter can be reimbursed.
-If the entire Splitter is reimbursed, it will be in the "refunded" state.
-In case of a partial refund, the Splitter will remain in the "partially_refunded" state.
+The Advanced Payment can be full reimbursed or a single exit payment from the Advanced Payment can be reimbursed.
+If the entire Advanced Payment is reimbursed, it will be in the "refunded" state.
+In case of a partial refund, the Advanced Payment will remain in the "partially_refunded" state.

 Keep in mind that this process is not immediate.
 When the reimbursement is made with this endpoint, an asynchronous process is triggered to reimburse all the generated payments.
-The Splitter status change will be reported through Webhooks.
+The Advanced Payment status changes will be reported through Webhooks.

 ### Request